 “The dharma, incredibly profound and infinitely subtle, is rarely encountered even in millions of ages.
 Now we hear it, see it, receive and maintain it.”

 About the Author:

-Padma Wick met Sri Gurudev in 1970 and served as corresponding secretary at the New York IYI during its early days.
-Over the years she has taught Integral Yoga and contributed to Sri Gurudev’s interfaith service organizing several “Unity in Diversity” conferences.
-Padma has two grown sons, Ganesh and Muruga, and three grandchildren.
+Padma Renke Wick met Swami Satchidananda in 1970 and served as corresponding secretary at the New York Integral Yoga Institute during its early days.
+Over the years, she has taught Integral Yoga and contributed to Sri Swamiji’s interfaith service organizing several “Unity in Diversity” conferences.
+Padma has two grown sons, Ganesh and Muruga, and four grandchildren.
 She and her husband, Vishnu, live in Longmont, Colorado.
 Padma regularly practices Zen with the Eon Zen Center in Boulder and meditates with the household at the San Francisco Integral Yoga Institute several times a year.